splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-systemd-general.md

 ## Configure sources by source IP or host name

 Legacy sources and non-standard-compliant sources require configuration by source IP or hostname as included in the event.
 The following steps apply to support such sources.
 To identify sources which require this step refer to the "sources" section of this documentation.

-* If not already done in the step immeidately above, create a directory (e.g. ``/opt/sc4s/default/`` ).
-Make sure the local directory references in the unit file above (the ``-v`` arguments) match the directory you created above.
+* If not already done in the step immediately above, create a directory (e.g. ``/opt/sc4s/default/`` ).
+Make sure the local directory references in the unit file above (the ``-v`` variables) match the directory you created above.
 From this directory, execute the following to download the latest vendor context files:

 ```bash